 Private health cover

-Private hospital insurance coverage will ensure you are not liable for the Medicare Levy Surcharge (MLS).
-Having “extras” or “ancillary” cover only is not sufficient.
+If you have private hospital insurance coverage, you will not be responsible for paying the Medicare Levy Surcharge (MLS).
+Simply having “extras” or “ancillary” coverage is not sufficient on its own.

-With over two million tax returns lodged already, the ATO is cracking down on some of the more unusual claims.
+The Australian Taxation Office (ATO) has already received more than two million tax returns, therefore it is cracking down on some of the more bizarre claims.